Cohomological VC-density: Bounds and Applications: Introduction

 The first obstacle one meets in attempting to generalize the notion of VC-density is observed in providing an interpretation of $\card(S(Y';\mathcal{X}))$ in the setting where elements of $Y'$ are allowed to be definable subsets of $Y$.
 Below we provide an interpretation of this object for such $Y'$ in the setting where our structures are equipped with a topology.

 \begin{remark} In fact, we do not require that our structures are equipped with a topology.
 Rather, the construction below works in any structure equipped with a Grothendieck topology.
-For example, our results are applicable in the ACF setting, with the underlying Grothendieck topology given by the the etale topology (as discussed in the text). \end{remark}
+For example, our results are applicable in the $\mathrm{ACF}$ setting, with the underlying Grothendieck topology given by the the \'{e}tale topology (as discussed in the text). \end{remark}

-Suppose now that $Y$ is a topological space and $\mathcal{X}$ is a set of subspaces of $Y$.
+Suppose now that $Y$ is a topological space and $\mathcal{X}$ is a set of \emph{closed} subspaces of $Y$.
 Below, we denote by $\rH_i(Y,\bbQ)$ (respectively $\rH^i(Y,\bbQ)$) the usual singular homology (respectively cohomology) of $Y$ with rational coefficients.
 Given any finite subset $Y' \subset Y$, the different intersections $Y' \cap \bX, \bX \in \mathcal{X}$ are each characterized by the image of the linear map Recall that for a discrete set of points $P$, the corresponding $\HH_0(P,\bbQ)$ is a $\bbQ$-vector space with basis given by $P$.
 The linear map above is then the natural inclusion, and the image subspace characterizes the set $Y' \cap \bX$.

 In what follows it will be more convenient to work with cohomology rather than homology, and the corresponding cohomological statement is that $Y' \cap \bX, \bX \in \mathcal{X}$ are each characterized by the kernels of the linear map $\HH^0(Y',\bbQ) \rightarrow \HH^0(Y' \cap \bX,\bbQ)$ (induced by restriction).
 More precisely, for any subspace $Y' \subset Y$, we denote by $\HH^i(Y',\bbQ)$ the sheaf cohomology of $Y'$ with values in the constant sheaf $\Q$.\footnote{For good spaces, and in particular all those appearing in this paper, these are the usual singular cohomology groups.} Then, for any $Y' \subset_n Y$, and $\bX \in \mathcal{X}$, $Y' \cap \bX$ is determined by the kernel of the homomorphism